hasura/graphql-engine/docs/graphql/manual/migrations/migrations-setup/new-hasura.rst

    hasura migrate status

-This command will print out each migration version present in the ``migrations`` directory and the ones applied on the database, along with a status text.
+This command will print out each migration version present in the ``migrations`` directory along with its name, source status and database status.

 For example,